 Welcome to the Frankfurt Foundation Quality of Medicines

-© Vink Fan / Adobe Stock
+© harunyigit / Adobe Stock

 Every day, medicinal products make a decisive contribution to prevent diseases – especially serious ones – or alleviating ailments, extending the life expectancy of patients and improving their quality of life.
 In addition to our high expectations of the efficacy and safety of medicines, the pharmaceutical quality of the products is also particularly important with regard to patient care.